Beyond sheer power and brute strength, gifted athletes are masters of body mechanics: weight distribution, fluidity, efficiency.

 • Keeping your head in line with your spine (look down, not forward) and elbows tucked, lower your body until your chest is within a few inches of the floor.

 When you do the move properly, your head, elbows, and upper body form an arrow shape (as opposed to a “T”) when viewed from above.

 • Pause, and then push yourself back up to the starting position as quickly as possible.

-Practice makes perfect, and there’s no better practice for the aforementioned moves than Beachbody’s library of dozens of programs, now streaming at Beachbody On Demand.
-Workouts like Body Beast, 22 Minute Hard Corps, and Brazil Butt Lift feature these exercises and hundreds more, now via your TV set-top box or mobile device.
+Practice makes perfect, and there’s no better practice for the aforementioned moves than Beachbody’s library of hundreds of workouts on Beachbody On Demand.